zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Remove Hong Kong and Macau from the list of countries
+### Removed Hong Kong and Macau from the List of Countries
 - **Date:** 2019-Apr-26
 - **JIRA Ticket:** [LPS-82203](https://issues.liferay.com/browse/LPS-82203)

 #### What changed?

-Hong Kong and Macau are removed from the list of countries and listed as regions of China as Xianggang (region code: CN-91) and Aomen (region code: CN-92) respectively.
+Hong Kong and Macau have been removed from the list of countries and listed as regions of China as Xianggang (region code: CN-91) and Aomen (region code:
+CN-92), respectively.

 #### Who is affected?

-This affects anyone who use Hong Kong and Macau in the addresses.
+This affects anyone who used Hong Kong or Macau in their addresses.

 #### How should I update my code?

 No code changes are necessary.
-However, if you have hardcoded the countryId of Hong Kong and Macau in your code, they should be updated to China's countryId.
+However, if you have hardcoded the `countryId` of Hong Kong and Macau in your code, they should be updated to China's `countryId`.
-References to Hong Kong and Macau should be done with their corresponding regionId.
+References to Hong Kong and Macau should be done with their corresponding `regionId`.

 #### Why was this change made?